Pan Fried Tilapia

 • Chicken broth (or dry white wine) – Helps to deglaze the pan and add depth to the sauce’s flavor.

-• Fresh lemon juice – Adds brightness and acidity to balance the creamy elements.
+• Fresh lemon juice – Adds brightness and acidity to balance the creaminess.

 • Salt and black pepper – To adjust the sauce to taste.